-Due to enormous interest in fertility treatment options in Europe, we have decided to organise an event focused around the topic of IVF with egg donation at one of the European clinics.
+Due to enormous interest in fertility treatment options in Europe, we have decided to organise an event focused on the topic of IVF with egg donation at one of the European clinics.
 Watch the webinar recording above and learn everything you need to know about the process of IVF using donor eggs abroad.

-We have invited IVF Spain to talk about this topic.
 The subject presented was called “The process of egg donation treatment abroad.
 How to prepare, the number of visits & milestones” – the webinar was given by a fertility expert, Dr Natalia Szlarb.

 In modern times, parenting is being delayed.
 There are many sociocultural reasons for this, including financial stability, education and career, alongside those who have, sadly, been struggling for years to conceive.

-However, these, valid, reasons aside, the problems arise with the fact that whilst societal preferences might be changing, our fertility isn’t, and our bodies are not always in sync with modern lifestyles; oocyte quality and quantity is known to diminish, with age.
+However, these, valid, reasons aside, the problems arise with the fact that whilst societal preferences might be changing, our fertility isn’t, and our bodies are not always in sync with modern lifestyles; oocyte quality and quantity are known to diminish, with age.

 Becoming pregnant and creating a family is an emotional journey and, for many of us, can lead to disappointment and heartbreak.
 With improvements in medical science and procedures, egg donation now offers a pragmatic solution for those experiencing repeated failure to conceive, due to female factor infertility.

-From research, at IVF Spain, Dr Szlarb describes how the percentage of “normal” blastocysts (five-day old embryos), created by IVF, is seen to decrease with the maternal age.
+Dr Szlarb describes how the percentage of “normal” blastocysts (five-day old embryos), created by IVF, is seen to decrease with the maternal age.
 However, she goes on to explain how, when donor eggs are used, the pregnancy rates appear to be unaffected by the age of the mother.

-How then do potential patients decide whether egg donation, with an overseas clinic, is the best option for them, how does it work and what is the process?
+How then do potential patients decide whether egg donation, with an overseas clinic, is the best option for them, how does it work, and what is the process?

 Dr Szlarb is keen to stress that each fertility journey is unique.
 She is aware that travelling may feel intimidating and explains how clinics need to consider the individual needs, of each person, who contacts them.